Songkhla province: Air

 Songkhla is served by Hat Yai International Airport in Khlong Hoi Khong District.

-Human achievement index 2017
+Human achievement index 2022

 Since 2003, United Nations Development Programme (UNDP) in Thailand has tracked progress on human development at sub-national level using the Human achievement index (HAI), a composite index covering all the eight key areas of human development.
 National Economic and Social Development Board (NESDB) has taken over this task since 2017.

 Culture

 The most important Buddhist temple of the province is Wat Matchimawat (also named Wat Klang), on Saiburi road in the city of Songkhla itself.

-On the island Ko Yo within Songkhla lake, since being easily accessible via the Tinsulanond Bridge, the residents have started to sell the hand-woven fabric named Phathor Ko Yo.
-Also famous for the island is the local jackfruit variant named Jampada.

 Held in the first night of October, the Chak Phra tradition is a Buddhist festival specific to the south of Thailand.
 It is celebrated with Buddha boat processions or sports events like a run up Khao Tang Kuan hill.

-In September or October at the Chinese Lunar festival the Thai-Chinese present their offerings to the moon or Queen of the heavens in gratitude for past and future fortunes.
+In September or October at the Chinese Lunar festival the Thai-Chinese present their offerings to the moon or Queen of the Heavens in gratitude for past and future fortunes.